itspavit/GameLibrary/Game Logic Team/documentation/checkers/useCases.md

 Goal in Context: show the player the results of the game, and give the option to rematch or exit

-Precondition: the player finishes making their move, and it is the opponents turn

-Trigger: the opponent has no pieces they can move on their turn
+Precondition: the game has ended from either a player either winning or forfeiting

+Trigger:

 Scenario:
-  1. the player jumps the opponent's last piece, or blocks all their moves
-  2. the opponent has no pieces they can move on their turn
-  4. the players win rating gets updated
+  1. a player wins the game, and signals to show the ending screen
-  5. the game complete screen is shown, letting them know they won
+  2. the end screen is shown, with the results of the game

-Post Condition:
+  3. the player is able to rematch or quit the game

+Post Condition: the player see their results and can rematch or quit the game

-Exceptions:
+Exceptions: N/A

-Priority:
+Priority: High

-When Available:
+When Available: iteration 1, after game rules are implemented

-Frequency of Use:
+Frequency of Use: once per game

-Channel to Actor:
+Channel to Actor: GUI

-Secondary Actors:
+Secondary Actors: N/A

-Open Issues:
+Open Issues: N/A

 ### Use Case: Win
 Primary Actor: Player